 - Adoption is a choice you make freely and without pressure.
 Don’t choose adoption if someone is pressuring you, whether it’s your family, friends or the birth father.

 - Adoption is permanent.
-Your parental rights will be terminated in an adoption.
+The adoptive parents become your child’s legal parents.
 Don’t choose adoption if you want to co-parent with the adopting parents.

 - You have rights in an adoption.
 Before you choose adoption, make sure you know your rights.
 You should also know the baby’s father’s rights.